2 women booked for hurling acid at a 35-year-old woman in Kolkata

 According to the police report, the victim has suffered burn injuries on her face and body after she was attacked by the women today morning,

-She was was taken to the SSKM Hospital from where she was being release after her treatment.
+She was taken to the SSKM Hospital from where she was being released after her treatment.

-Meanwhile, a case has been registered at Rajabagan Police Station, cops ahve started investigation into the matter.
+Meanwhile, a case has been registered at Rajabagan Police Station, cops have started investigation into the matter.

 35-year-old BMTC woman bus conductor suffers burns in acid attack